linode/docs/docs/guides/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing/index.md

         option dontlog-normal

-3. You can also configure a separate log file for error messages using the following command:
+3. A separate log file for error messages can be configured using the following command:

         option log-separate-errors

 ## Configure Load Balancing

-When configuring load balancing with HAProxy, you need to define two types of nodes: frontend and backend.
+When configuring load balancing with HAProxy, two types of nodes need to be defined: frontend and backend.
 The frontend node listens for incoming connections, while backend nodes handle the requests forwarded by HAProxy.
 A third node type, the stats node, can be set up to monitor the load balancer and the other two nodes.

 1. Open `/etc/haproxy/haproxy.cfg` in a text editor and add the following configuration for the frontend node: